Public toilet project - what should it include?

 School bathrooms - requirements, design, equipment

 The design of every hygiene-sanitary room must consider its purpose.
-Due to the specific and demanding users, namely children, school bathrooms...
+Due to the specific and demanding users, namely children, school bathrooms must...
 More

 Bathrooms in kindergarten - requirements, design, equipment